simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2022-09-13
+<br />**Date image released:**  2007-06-19
 <br />**This image is owned by:**
-Alan Friedman
-(Averted Imagination)
+Thierry Lombry

-<br />**Title of the image:**  A Long Snaking Filament on the Sun
+<br />**Title of the image:**  Eris: More Massive than Pluto
-<br />**Description for the image:**  rlier this month, the Sun exhibited one of the longer filaments on record.
-Visible as the bright curving streak around the image center, the snaking filament's full extent was estimated to be over half of the Sun's radius -- more than 350,000 kilometers long.
-A filament is composed of  hot gas held aloft by the Sun's magnetic field, so that viewed from the side it would appear as a raised prominence.
-A different, smaller prominence is simultaneously visible at the Sun's edge.
-The featured image is in false-color and color-inverted to highlight not only the filament but the Sun's carpet chromosphere.
-The bright dot on the upper right is actually a dark sunspot about the size of the Earth.
-Solar filaments typically last from hours to days, eventually collapsing to return hot plasma back to the Sun.
-Sometimes, though, they explode and expel particles into the Solar System, some of which trigger auroras on Earth.
-The pictured filament appeared in early September and continued to hold steady for about a week.
+<br />**Description for the image:**  ris, a dwarf planet currently orbiting the Sun at about twice Pluto's distance, has been measured to have about 27 percent more mass than Pluto.
+The mass was calculated by timing the orbit of Eris' moon Dysnomia.
+Images taken with a ground-based Keck telescope, when combined with existing images taken by Hubble Space Telescope, show that Dysnomia has a nearly circular orbit lasting about 16 days.
+Cataloged as 2003 UB313 only a year ago, infrared images also showed previously that Eris is actually larger in diameter than Pluto.
+The plane of Eris' orbit is well out of the plane of the Solar System's planets.
+In the above drawing, a scientific artist has imagined Eris and Dysnomia orbiting our distant Sun.
+No space missions are currently planned to Eris, although the robotic New Horizons spacecraft bound for Pluto has recently  passed Jupiter.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2209/SnakingFilament_Friedman_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0706/eris_lombry_big.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).